Best Sous Vide

 Related: Buying Advice for Sous Vide Machines

-The Sousvide Art was a little more accurate than the Joule but showed more error than the Anova AN500.
+The Sousvide Art was a little more accurate than the Breville Joule 1100W but showed more error than the Anova Culinary Precision Cooker AN500-US00.
 The Sousvide Art averaged about 0.14°F under the set temperatures in our test.
-It did exceptionally well when it came to maintaining a temperature, with our loggers picking up no fluctuations whatsoever.
-However, it is a little slow at heating, taking about as long as the Anova AN500.
+It performed exceptionally well in terms of maintaining a temperature — our loggers picked up no fluctuations whatsoever.
+However, it is a little slow at heating, taking about as long as the Anova Culinary Precision Cooker AN500-US00.

-The Aobosi was a little more accurate in our tests than the PARTU, averaging a mere 0.15°F under the set temperature and only differed from the stable temperature for 8.3% of the hour test.
-However, it took much longer to recover after cold food was added to the bath and a bit longer than average to initially warm up the water.
+The Aobosi Sous Vide Cooker brought up the rear in this metric, delivering what we considered fairly mediocre results.
+It averaged a mere 0.15°F under the set temperature and only differed from the stable temperature for 8.3% of the hour test.
+However, a bit longer than average to initially warm up the water, and it took much longer to recover after cold food was added to the bath.

 Next, we compared and scored how well each machine circulates water, which is responsible for 30% of the total score for each product.
-The more circulation there is in the water bath, the more homogeneous the temperature will be and the less likely it is for there to be any cold or hot spots.
+The more circulation there is in the water bath, the more homogeneous the temperature will be, and the less likely it is for there to be any cold or hot spots.
 To measure this, we injected 15 mL of diluted food dye into the same spot in the bath for each machine, then timed how long it took for the color to become uniform.
-We used the same container and water amounts for each product and made sure the water was the same temperature as well, to ensure the dispersion rate was the same.
+We used the same container and water amounts for each product and made sure the water was the same temperature to ensure the dispersion rate was the same.

 Ease of Use